AndreArtus/anko/doc/SQLITE.md

 `where?` function accepts arguments of `String` type.
 It works the same as [`query()`](http://developer.android.com/reference/android/database/sqlite/SQLiteDatabase.html#query(java.lang.String,%20java.lang.String[],%20java.lang.String,%20java.lang.String[],%20java.lang.String,%20java.lang.String,%20java.lang.String)) from `SQLiteDatabase` (question marks `?` will be replaced with actual values from arguments).

 How can we execute the query?
-Using `exec()` function.
+By using the `exec()` function.
 It accepts an extension function which type is `Cursor.() -> T`.
 It simply launches the received extension function and then closes `Cursor` so you don't need to do it by yourself:

 ```kotlin
 db.select("User", "email").exec {